-This document specifies a language for representing contracts in the Multimedia Framework formed for the transaction of MPEG-21 Digital Items or services related to the MPEG-21 Framework.
+This document specifies an ontology for representing contracts in the Multimedia Framework formed for the transaction of MPEG-21 Digital Items or services related to the MPEG-21 Framework.

-Contract Expression Language (CEL) aims at digitally representing the agreements made in environments using ISO/IEC 21000.
-These agreements are contracts for transactions of content packed as Digital Items, as well as services provided around this content.
+Media Contract Ontology (MCO) aims to digitally express agreements made in environments using ISO/IEC 21000.
+These agreements are contracts for transactions of content packed as Digital Items, as well as for services provided around this content by means of a semantic representation.